Harmya/NaturalSelection/ReadMe.txt

 after generation 0 exhausts their genes, we mate them and spawn a new generation.

-In theory, this should increase each generation's ability to reach their target. with each generation, the fitness score increses, thereby confirming darwin's thoery of survival of the fittest
+In theory, this should increase each generation's ability to reach their target. with each generation, the fitness score increses, thereby confirming darwin's theory of survival of the fittest